The cactus flower can be difficult to get spiky desert cactus to bloom when you keep them as houseplants.

 Furthermore, the temperature next to the window will probably be cooler than the temperature in the rest of your house.

 Of course, you will have to be the judge of that.

 How Much Light Does Your Cactus Need?

-If you keep your cactus and succulents in your outdoor garden during the growing season, position it so that it can get the maximum in heat and light.
+If you keep your cactus and succulents in your outdoor garden during the growing season, position them so that they can get the maximum heat and light.

-Plant or place it in direct sunlight, and be sure that it has good drainage to prevent root rot.
+Plant or place it in direct sunlight, and ensure it has good drainage to prevent root rot.

 How Much Water Does Cactus Houseplants Need?

 Even though cactus are extremely drought-tolerant, they do need more water during the growing season (especially if you want them to bloom).

 Keep an eye on the soil, and when the top couple of inches dry out, water your cactus thoroughly.